git-tanvir/flutter-style-guideline/README.md

      }

-4.  **Avoid the unnecessary creation of lambdas
+d.  **Avoid the unnecessary creation of lambdas

 **# Bad**